ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ### Appraisal Context Construction

-All of the potential tags are loaded into the Appraisal Context.
-The complete contents of each tag are loaded together, including Reference Values, Endorsed Values and cryptographic verification key material.
+All of the validated and potentially useful tags are loaded into the Appraisal Context.
+Each tag is loaded into the Appraisal Context as a single unit, later stages will accept or ignore the whole tag.

 This concludes the initialisation phase.